hounsounon-anselme/codingExercise/README.md

 php artisan serve
 ```

-The project should now be available at `bashhttp://localhost:8000`.
+The project should now be available at `http://localhost:8000`.

-### [Additional instructions if applicable, such as how to run tests, build assets, etc.]